 1 March - 18 May 2019

 BLINDSIDE SATELLITE SCREENS AT BLINDSIDE, MELBOURNE; BUNJIL PLACE, NARRE WARREN; HARMONY SQUARE, DANDENONG; LIVERPOOL, SYDNEY

 SCREENING | FRI 17 MAY, 6.30pm at DANCEHOUSE

 BLINDSIDE presents a screening of Pearlescent Verse with introduction by curator Jake Treacy

 Each set of videos runs for about 20mins.

-Lucie McIntosh (i still believe in paradise) - 3 minutes
+Lucie McIntosh, (i still believe in paradise), single-channel video, 3:00min

 Hoda Afshar, Tané Andrews, Walter Bakowski, Léuli Eshraghi + Joe Joe Orangias, Nikki Lam, Blake Lawrence, Sean Miles, Lucie McIntosh, Angela Tiatia, Justine Youssef + Duha Ali, Manisha Anjali

 Pearlescent Verse is a screen-based exhibition presented through the channels of SATELLITE, a project broadcast through BLINDSIDE.